-- The pixel should be synthesized from the views higher up in the hierarchy (it should be preserved in view assigned to parent node and pruned in view assigned to child node). - The difference between synthesized and source geometry should be less than a threshold. - The minimum difference between luma of a synthesized pixel and luma of all pixels within a colocated source 3×3 block should be less than a threshold.
+- The pixel should be synthesized from the views higher up in the hierarchy (it should be preserved in view assigned to parent node and pruned in view assigned to child node). - The difference between synthesized and source geometry should be less than a threshold. - The minimum difference between luma of a synthesized pixel and luma of all pixels within a collocated source 3×3 block should be less than a pruning luma threshold (cf. section 4.8.4).